-7. APPLICATION DATE AND UPDATES
+7. DISCLOSURE AND UPDATES

-This sector policy is applicable from the date of its publication, with exceptions for pre-existing business commitments or opportunities at an advanced stage of negotiation.
+This sector policy is applicable from the date of its publication to all services provided therefrom, with exceptions for preexisting business commitments or opportunities at an advanced stage of negotiation.

 This sector policy may evolve in time, according to legislative or regulatory evolutions and as a result of the discussions between the Group and its various stakeholders.
 Therefore, the Group reserves the right to modify this sector policy at any time.
-Updated versions will be posted on the Group's website, where the E&S General Principles and the E&S transversal statements and other sector policies are also available.
+Updated versions will be posted on the Group's website, where the E&S general principles and the E&S transversal statements and other sector policies are also available.

 This sector policy has been established in French and in English.
-In case of inconsistency between the French and the English version, the French version shall prevail.
+The English version is a free translation.